Warnakala/blender-studio-tools/scripts-blender/addons/render_review/README.md

 ## Installation
 1. Clone repository `git clone https://projects.blender.org/studio/blender-studio-pipeline.git`
 2. From the root of the repository navigate to `/scripts-blender/addons/`
 3. Find the the `render_review` folder.
-Place this folder in your Blender addons directory or create a sym link to it.
+Copy this folder into your Blender addons directory or create a sym link to it.

 After install you need to configure the addon in the addon preferences.